Mexican Mocha Recipe (Aztec Mocha)

 - While the coffee mixture is heating, froth hot milk using a handheld electric frother or a frothing machine.

-- Pour the coffee mixture into a mug.
+- Pour the coffee mixture into a large coffee mug.

 - Pour foamy milk on top.
 Top with whipped cream (optional) and serve immediately.